jiaxuan/mlnotes/java-client.md

 		ml::panther::serialize::protocol::rates::defaults::DEFAULT_TICK_SIZE,
 		ProtocolConstants::MSG_FXFwdRateProtocol) {}

-For Panthe SPEC method invokation, messages are sent with content type MSG_PantherProtocol.
+For Panther SPEC method invokation, messages are sent with content type MSG_PantherProtocol.
 This message has in its header Topic and ReplyTopic.
 ReplyTopic is set only for methods that return responses.
 The header also contains an optional credential header of the format (principalType, principalId, appId), which is used by the gateway to associate